Crittenbach1/Crittenbach.github.io/_posts/2019-02-09-Intro-to-Computer-Science-and-Programming-using-Python-Week-0.markdown

 | 4.1667        | 3.837          | 3.837         |  4.0035       |
 | 4.0035        | 3.997          | 3.997         |  4.000002     |

+---

+_What Is Recipe?_

+   1) sequence of simple steps
+   2) flow of control process that specifies when each step is executed
+   3) a means of determining when to stop

+Steps 1+2+3 = an algorithm!

 **Machines**

 **Languages**